FLHDE/jump-tunnel-colors/README.md

 system = Iw03
 ```

 The `color` keys represent the red, green, and blue values ranging from 0 to 255 (integers).
-For every `[Tunnel]` entry, you can specify one or more systems by nickname.
+For every `[Tunnel]` entry, you can specify one or more systems by nickname (can be comma seperated in a single `system` key).
 If you are in a jump tunnel within a system which does not have a color listed, then the `[DefaultTunnel]`'s color will be used.
 Note that for every `[Tunnel]`, the `color` key must always come first, and only below that can the `system` keys be specified.

 ## Build instructions
 Build the project using the `NMAKE` tool from Microsoft Visual C++ 7.0 (VC7) + the VC6 runtime libraries.